Characters: Fire Emblem Awakening First Generation Males

 - Street Smart: In stark contrast to Chrom, Gaius grew up with nothing and had to learn the tricks of the common people to get by.
 In their C support, he seems to resent Chrom a little for this.

-- Sweet Tooth: There is never a single conversation in which he doesn't slip in a pun that has to do with sweets, being his Trademark Favorite Food and all.
+- Sweet Tooth: Gaius loves sweets, up to the point that he keeps a stash of them in various pockets all over his clothes.
+There is never a single conversation in which he doesn't slip in a pun that has to do with sweets, being his Trademark Favorite Food and all.
 He even has a consumable item with his name to it (Gaius's Confect).

 - Tattooed Crook: He hides a tattoo on his forearm that marks him a convicted criminal.
 He covers it with a black band and is very distressed when the Avatar sees it.
 If the comics are canon, he got the tattoo in the same incident where he was forced to frame Maribelle's father.

 - Trademark Favorite Food: Sweets of all kinds, of course.
 But he really seems to have a thing for honey.